-11.3 peer lifecycle chaincode
+10.3 peer lifecycle chaincode

 The peer lifecycle chaincode subcommand allows administrators to use the Fabric chaincode lifecycle to package a chaincode, install it on your peers, approve a chaincode definition for your organization, and then commit the definition to a channel.
 The chaincode is ready to be used after the definition has been successfully committed to the channel.
-For more information, visit Fabric chaincode lifecycle.
+For more information, visit Chaincode for Operators.